Each Klaviyo flow has a single trigger that sets the flow in motion. This is the Flow Trigger.

 If you choose "Takes an action" as your flow trigger, and select a specific action metric to trigger your flow, by default everyone that does this action will qualify to enter your flow.
 You many, however, want to narrow the scope and target only a subset of this more general action.
 This is where Trigger Filters can be used.
 Trigger filters filter flows at the event level, meaning only metric-based flows can have trigger filters.

 A trigger filter is useful for grabbing only certain events for your triggering metric.
 For example:

 You may have a particular category of items (Category A) that is often purchased alongside another category (Category B).
 To turn a post-purchase flow into a targeted cross-sell opportunity, use the general Placed Order metric as your trigger, but then use a Trigger Filter so only orders that included Category A but didn't include Category B qualify for your series.

 Browse Abandonment flows can help you convert casual window shoppers into customers by following up with those that view items on your site but never start a checkout or purchase.
 You may not want to trigger Browse Abandonment emails for every item in your catalog, however; you may want to limit the scope of this follow up for high-value products only.
 Trigger your flow off the Viewed Product metric, but use a trigger filter to specify only items where the value is over X amount qualify for the series.

 - Post-Purchase Thank You & Tips

-Certain items you sell may require some how-to hand holding, or otherwise warrant a targeted post-purchase message.
-For a flow triggered by your Placed Order metric, use a Trigger Filter to target the purchase of just a specific item to give these customers the personalized follow up they need.
+Certain items you sell may require some how-to instructions, or otherwise warrant a targeted post-purchase message.
+For a flow triggered by your Placed Order metric, use a trigger filter to target the purchase of just a specific item to give these customers the personalized follow up they need.